-008/29 = b 667 ## \$a Machine-derived non-Latin script reference project.
+008/29 = b

+667 ## \$a Machine-derived non-Latin script reference project.
 667 ## \$a Cyrillic and Japanese script references evaluated.
 Hebrew script references not evaluated.

-Only after all non-Latin script variant access points have been evaluated should you delete the associated 667 field notes and assign 008/29 value "a" to indicate that all variant access points have been evaluated and deemed consistent with the authorized access point.
+Only after all non-Latin script variant access points have been evaluated should you delete the associated field 667 notes about the references (such as "Non-Latin script reference(s) not evaluated" and/or "Machine-derived non-Latin script reference projects") and assign 008/29 value "a" to indicate that all variant access points have been evaluated and deemed consistent with the authorized access point.